RobustBench/robustbench/README.md

 ```
 which automatically downloads the model (all models are defined in `model_zoo/models.py`).

-You can find all available model IDs in the table below (note that the full leaderboard contains more models):
+You can find all available model IDs in the tables below (note that the full leaderboard contains more models):

 ### CIFAR-10